martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

 connected together serially.

-Unfortunately, the protocol used for the Network is peculiar to Sinclair machines and only QLs (including AURORA), QXLs, THORs and ZX Spectrums may be connected together in this way.
+Unfortunately, the protocol used for the Network is peculiar to Sinclair machines and only QLs (including AURORA), QXLs, THORs, ZX Spectrums and, as of June 2019, the Q68 (with a small hardware adpater) may be connected together in this way.
 This is known as QNet.
 If you only need to network these machines together then you can take advantage of several different options to get the most out of the original QNet.